Phase transition to chaos in complex ecosystems with non-reciprocal species-resource interactions

 Fig.~\ref{fig:phase-diagram}(a) shows a phase diagram overlain on a heatmap of the fraction of simulations that reach steady state within a chosen finite runtime.
 We highlight the locations of the simulations in the stable and dynamic phases in Fig.~\ref{fig:stable-dynamic-dyn} with a circle and a star, respectively.
 In Fig.~\ref{fig:phase-diagram}(b), we plot the second moments of the susceptibilities as a function of $\rho$ with fixed $\sigma$ along the slice of phase space indicated by the dashed line in Fig.~\ref{fig:phase-diagram}(a).
 The susceptibilities' variances diverge at the phase transition and become invalidly negative in the dynamic phase.
 As the phase transition is approached, the fraction of simulations that reach steady state in a finite simulation time sharply decreases.
 An alternative phase diagram with parameters drawn from uniform distributions is shown in Fig.~\ref{fig:uniform-heatmap}.

 Finally, we note that for certain choices of parameters, the replica-symmetric self-consistent equations do not have a solution.
-This transition to infeasibility has an interesting interpretation but is not physically realized because it occurs within the dynamic phase where the replica symmetric solution is unstable (see Appendix~\ref{appendix:cavity-infeas}).
+This transition to infeasibility has an interesting interpretation but is not physically realized because it occurs within the dynamic phase where the replica-symmetric solution is unstable (see SI section~\ref{appendix:cavity-infeas}).
+When $\rho = 1$, the instability transition and transition to cavity infeasibility coincide, and neither transition is ever achieved because in the MCRM, the competitive exclusion principle applies, keeping the right-hand side of Eq.~\eqref{eq:instability-condition} less than or equal to one.
+When $\rho = 0$, the system is beyond the instability transition, and the cavity infeasibility transition is achieved, meaning no replica-symmetric solution exists.
+Mathematically, for $\rho = 0$, the only solution to the mean-field equations is the trivial solution where all species are extinct.

 \textbf{Chaos.} In order to better understand the transition to chaos, we numerically computed the maximal Lyapunov exponent $\lambda_1$ of the aMCRM in the dynamic and stable phases using the ``H2'' method of Geist~\cite{Benettin1980,Geist1990,Datseris2022,Datseris2018}.
 The maximal Lyapunov exponent characterizes how quickly trajectories from nearby initial conditions diverge (positive exponent) or converge (negative exponent).
-As seen in Fig.~\ref{fig:diverging-trajecs-maxlyap_dotplot}(a), in the dynamic phase, $\lambda_1 > 0 $, while in the stable phase, $\lambda_1 < 0$.
-For the parameters used in Fig.~\ref{fig:stable-dynamic-dyn}, $|\lambda_1| \approx 5\times 10^{-3}$, indicating that the divergence or convergence of nearby trajectories occurs on a timescale of $\lambda_1^{-1}= 2\times 10^2$ time units.
+As seen in Fig.~\ref{fig:diverging-trajecs-maxlyap_dotplot}(a), typically, in the dynamic phase, $\lambda_1 > 0 $, while in the stable phase, $\lambda_1 < 0$.
+For the parameters used in Fig.~\ref{fig:stable-dynamic-dyn}, $|\lambda_1| \approx 5\times 10^{-3}$, indicating that the divergence or convergence of nearby trajectories occurs on a timescale of $\lambda_1^{-1}\approx 2\times 10^2$ time units.
 We further confirmed the existence of chaos by analyzing the generalized alignment index (GALI) which measures how a volume element formed by tangent vectors to a trajectory changes over time~\cite{galiSkokos2007,Datseris2018,Datseris2022} (see Fig.~\ref{fig:gali}).
-Further details are given in Appendix~\ref{appendix:chaos}.
+Additionally, we estimated and analyzed the Kaplan--Yorke dimension and found that it is less than the number of surviving species and resources~\cite{kaplan1979dimension}.
+Further details are given in SI section~\ref{appendix:chaos}.

 A direct signature of chaotic dynamics is high sensitivity to initial conditions as observed in Fig.~\ref{fig:diverging-trajecs-maxlyap_dotplot}(b).
 The red and blue lines show the simulated trajectory of a single species (top) and resource (bottom) started from initial conditions with slight differences.
 Initially, the trajectories are almost identical before diverging from each other significantly after a few Lyapunov times.